zengjixiang/jina/docs/concepts/orchestration/readiness.md

        connect to all addresses; last error: UNKNOWN: Failed to connect to remote host: Connection refused {grpc_status:14, created_time:"2022-09-08T12:59:02.557193+02:00"}]}"
        >
-WARNI… JINA@92986 not responding, retry (3/3) in 1s
+WARNI… Jina-serve@92986 not responding, retry (3/3) in 1s
-INFO   JINA@92986 ping grpc://localhost:12345 at 2 round takes 0 seconds (0.02s)
+INFO   Jina-serve@92986 ping grpc://localhost:12345 at 2 round takes 0 seconds (0.02s)
-WARNI… JINA@92986 message lost 100% (3/3)
+WARNI… Jina-serve@92986 message lost 100% (3/3)
 ```
 ````
 `````

 ## Readiness check via third-party clients

-You can check the status of a Flow using any gRPC/HTTP/WebSockets client, not just via Jina Client.
+You can check the status of a Flow using any gRPC/HTTP/WebSockets client, not just via Jina-serve Client.

 To see how this works, first instantiate the Flow with its corresponding protocol and block it for serving: